 The EPA requires regular sampling to ensure drinking water safety.
-In addition to operational sampling and testing, the Middlefield Water Department conducted sampling for bacteriological, inorganic, volatile organic chemicals, radiologicals and residual disinfectant byproducts.
-Samples were collected for a total of 51 different contaminants in 2017.
+In addition to operational sampling and testing, the Middlefield Water Department conducted sampling for bacteriological, residual disinfectants, lead, copper, inorganic contaminants, residual disinfectant byproducts and PFAS.
+Samples were collected for a total of 61 different contaminants in 2020.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.